 What can you take away from your past victories that will give you the courage to deal with your current reality?
 Take what you learn and use it to your advantage to get through your crisis.

-During our intense crisis, I constantly heard my negative inner voice whisper in me ear telling me that we won’t make it.
-Daily, my negative inner voice would spit out his negative poison trying to convince me that we would lose everything.
-There were many days I came close to yielding to the negative voice of my crisis, but because the voice of my life’s vision outweighed the negative voice, I kept pushing forward.
+During our intense crisis, I constantly heard my negative inner voice whisper in my ear telling me that we won’t make it.
+Daily my negative inner voice would spit out his negative poison trying to convince me that we would lose everything.
+There were many days I came close to yielding to the negative voice of my crisis, but because the voice my life’s vision outweighed the negative voice, I kept pushing forward.

 Through all the contrary voices, you must heed the voice of your life’s vision.
 If you listen, your vision’s voice will give you the energy and enthusiasm you need to push through your crisis.
 I am not promising you that it will be easy to block out the conflicting voices around you.

 I am not promising you that your crisis will magically go away because you have a vision.
 However, with patience and persistence, you can learn to listen to your vision’s voice over your crisis’s voice and live at maximum capacity.

 Question: How can you show courage in a difficult situation?
 Leave a comment below.

 Photo Credit: Shutterstock